aponkral/whmcs-tckimlik/README.md

 Module needs two Custom Fields to be created in WHMCS.
 One should hold the TNI data, the other should hold the user's birth year.

 To complete the installation, you should go to your WHMCS admin area and click "Activate" in your "Setup -> Addon Modules" page.
 Then click "Configure" and select the appropriate fields you created before.

+## Tags ##
+- WHMCS
+- Plugin
+- Module
+- Turkish Identification Number validator Plugin for WHMCS
+- Turkish Identification Number validator free Plugin for WHMCS
+- Turkish Identification Number validator Module for WHMCS
+- Turkish Identification Number validator free Module for WHMCS
+- Module for WHMCS
+- Plugin for WHMCS
+- Free
+- Full Open Source

+This module is fully open source can be developed by all developers.